Wailbld/wailbld.github.io/_posts/2023-06-25-Active-Directory-Lab-Part-2.md

 ## Configure Active Directory Domain Services

-In this post, we will configure the Active Directory services on the windows server we set up in [Part 1](https://wailbld.github.io/posts/Active-Directory-Lab-Part-1/) of this series and learn how to quickly automate the process of creating 100 domain users with created PowerShell Script, representing a small business organization plus we add our windows 10 workstation to our network.
+In this post, we will configure the Active Directory services on the windows server we set up in [Part 1](https://wailbld.github.io/posts/Active-Directory-Lab-Part-1/) of this series and learn how to quickly automate the process of creating 100 domain users with a PowerShell Script, Create multiple active directory attack vectors, then add windows 10 workstation to our domain.

 ## Active Directory Setup